Akib-Vijapura/Birthday_Greeting_App/README.md

 # Birthday_Greeting_App
-This is simple android application.which is used for wishing to your friend or family
+This is simple android application.which is used for wishing to your friend or family.